-All students who walk or ride their bikes to school must submit a form signed by a parent/guardian.
+All students who walk or ride their bikes to school must call the Main Office to let us know that your child has permission to do so.
 All bike riders must have a bike lock and a helmet.
-Students can pick up the permission form from the Main Office.

 School-Home Communication-Principal